marph91/jimmy/docs/formats/drafts.md

-This page describes how to convert notes from Drafts to Markdown.
+# Convert from Drafts to Markdown

 ## General Information